An awesome personal brand statement example jumps right out at you.

 As we just covered, a personal brand statement is a concise way of letting other people know what you do and why you’re different, and is usually no more than two sentences.

-It’s a key weapon in your personal branding arsenal because it provides a quick, top-level understanding of what you stand for without making others read a whole bio.
+It’s a key weapon in your arsenal because it provides a quick, top-level understanding of what you stand for without making others read a whole bio.
+We hope that the tips and personal brand statement examples we included will help you craft one that you are proud of.

 However, a personal brand statement is just fluff unless you align your actions with it.